 - Life Group leaders will co-ordinate how and when this will work for their group.

 - Each week we produce a colouring sheet to help children and others to engage with our Sunday service.
 We also produce a note-taking sheet to help older children and teenagers.
 These are sent out in our weekly email newsletter.

 - Earlier in the first lockdown, we produced a series of videos for families called Family Time.
 These are still available to watch on our website here.

 - Rooted and Impact, our youth groups, are currently meeting weekly online.

-- Creche, Climbers and Explorers, our groups for pre-school and primary school aged children, are currently unable to meet.
-But we are seeking ways in which this might be able to happen once the current lockdown restrictions are lifted.
+- Climbers and Explorers, our groups for pre-school and primary school aged children, are currently meeting regularly online.

 - Our weekly student group, Equip, will meet on Zoom every Tuesday evening during term-time.
 For more information, please contact .

 - The current restrictions do not allow us to meet indoors with those not in our household or support bubble.
 However, we are allowed to meet one other person outside in a public space (i.e. not a private garden).

 - When we don’t see one another so often, it is all too easy to miss opportunities to care for one another and receive care.
 We do need to keep encouraging and supporting one another, even while not meeting face-to-face.
 Being ill or self-isolating brings various practical concerns which we want to support one another through.

 - If you are part of a Life Group, those people should be your first port of call with any pastoral or practical needs, whether relating to illness, self-isolation or anything else.